Does My Family Need Family Counseling?

 Signs you might benefit from family therapy

 Families that have struggled to develop healthy behaviors and communication patterns may experience conflict in the face of adversity.
-Additionally, families who have previously had healthy dynamics may struggle if life stress or loss such as divorce or death of a family occurs.
+Additionally, families who have previously had healthy dynamics may struggle if life stress or loss such as divorce or death of a family member occurs.
 If you see any of the following concerns within your family, you may benefit from family therapy.

 Children's behavioral problems

 If a child is misbehaving, there might be dysfunction in the family.
 Unhealthy family dynamics or adverse childhood experiences may be the cause, or the family may feel stressed and unsure of how to care for their child.
-According to the american association for marriage and family therapy, the family dynamic “influences the individual and therefore may need to be a part of the treatment plan”.
+According to the American Association for Marriage and Family Therapy, the family dynamic “influences the individual and therefore may need to be a part of the treatment plan.”
 Addressing the child's behavior and finding a resolution with the help of a family therapist may prove rewarding.

 Child and teen behavioral concerns may include: